lachibal2/TicTacToe/README.md

 Tic Tac Toe game in Python\

 ## Information:
 This repository was made by Lachi Balabanski.
 It is a python implementation of the game, tic-tac-toe.
 To win: get 3 of the same symbol horizontally in a row, vertically in a row, or on the diagonals.
-The game uses matricies from numpy to store and display the current board.
+The game uses matrices from numpy to store and display the current board.
 The computer uses dynamic programming and memoization, which is why 'data.txt' is included in the repository.

 ## Use:
 **two_player.py** is the two player version.
 The indices for the matrix is: